chaihahaha/Multiclass-Support-Vector-Machine/README.md

 # Multiclass Support Vector Machine Tensorflow

-This is a multiclass SVM implmented on Tensorflow by Shitong CHAI.
+This is a multiclass SVM implmented on Tensorflow, Pytorch, cvxpy by Shitong CHAI.
 Copyright Reserved.

+### FYI

+The cvxpy version with sparse matrix is super efficient for memory.

 ### Use increase_dims() to increase the dimension of input features